p-patel/software-engineer-knowledge-base/javascript/es6/rapid-es6-training.md

 export function showProject = function() { console.log("in original"); }
 export updateFunction = function() { showProject = function() { console.log("in updated"); }; };
 ```

+## Class Fundamentals
+- new `class` keyword, works similar to the constructor function in ES5